Melbourne Motivational Speaker

 Doug’s experience as a speaker and in the corporate world has allowed him to develop incredible stage presence that makes it easy for audience members to relate to his messages and connect with him as a person.

-Speaking Client’s Include:
+Some of Doug’s Speaking Client’s Include:

 Melbourne is an important business, finance, and manufacturing center and is also home to Australia’s busiest seaport, which handles more than $75 billion in trade every year.
 Much of Australia’s automotive industry is located in Melbourne including Ford, Toyota, and Holden, and the headquarters of some of the biggest banks and largest corporations are located in the city including NAB, ANZ, BHP, Rio Tinto and Telstra.
 Melbourne also has eight universities including the largest in the country, Monash University, which attracts thousands of international students every year.